Clinical Associate Professor of Surgery

 Dr. Gajdos has extensive experience in the surgical treatment of complex melanomas, gastrointestinal cancers (esophageal , gastric, pancreatic, hepatobiliary, colorectal) gastrointestinal stromal tumors (GIST) other sarcomas and peritoneal surface malignancies and chronic pancreatitis.

 A graduate of the University of Szeged (Hungary) Faculty of Medicine, Dr. Gajdos completed his residency at the University of Alabama Hospital and fellowship at the University of Michigan Health System.
 He is board certified in surgery.
 Dr Gajdos remains very active in cancer research.
-He has published over 70 scientific papers in prestigious medical and surgical journals.
+He has published 80 scientific papers in prestigious medical and surgical journals.
 He has presented several studies at various national and international meetings.
-He is the recipient of faculty teaching awards at the University of Colorado and Stamford Health.
+He is the recipient of faculty teaching awards at the University of Colorado, Stamford Health and the University at Buffalo.
+He is an Editorial Board Member of major surgical journals: Annals of Surgical Oncology and Journal of Gastrointestinal Surgery.